Ben Shaw’s is one of the few regional survivors of the British soft drink industry. 30 million cans of Ben Shaw’s soft drinks are sold every year.

 The firm relocated to a new factory on Upperhead Row, Huddersfield in 1883.

-In 1894 production was relocated to a purpose-built factory on Willow Lane, Huddersfield.
+Production was relocated to a purpose-built factory on Willow Lane, Huddersfield from 1894.
 By this time the firm traded as Benjamin Shaw & Sons.

 Benjamin Shaw & Sons was registered as a private company with capital of £20,000 in 1913.